DataDog/datadog-agent/pkg/logs/README.md

 Sources and services go into separate stores of active sources and active services.
 The remaining components of the logs agent subscribe to these stores and take appropriate action.

+Schedulers can be implemented outside of the logs-agent, but some built-in schedulers are in sub-packages of `pkg/logs/schedulers`.
+One particularly important scheduler is the *AD scheduler* in `pkg/logs/schedulers/ad`.
 The Autodiscovery component (`pkg/autodiscovery`) provides a sequence of configs (`integration.Config`) to the AD scheduler.
-This scheduler categorizes each config as either a source or a service and submits it accordingly.
+The AD scheduler categorizes each config as either a source or a service and submits it accordingly.

 #### Launchers